CDLUC3/naan_reg_public/README.md

 ## The conversion script

 `naan_reg_json` provides a tool for converting NAAN registry ANVL to JSON.
-It includes JSON-schema with generated docuemntation for private and publicly visible NAAN records.
+It includes JSON-schema with generated documentation for private and publicly visible NAAN records.

 ## Usage